 - At times, staff will be required to give practical assistance to a child who is hurt or needs particular assistance or encouragement.
-Examples of appropriate physical contact are: - Giving first aid - Supporting a child who have hurt themselves - Assisting with toileting for a young child - Non-intrusive gestures to comfort a child who is experiencing grief or distress, such as a hand on the upper arm or upper back - Non-intrusive touch (e.g. greeting or congratulating a child with a handshake or pat on the upper arm or back. - o Staff should remember the importance of accompanying such touch with positive and encouraging words. - Staff should always seek a child's permission to make physical contact to assist a child with first aid or a minimal gesture of comfort. - Physical contact between individuals must be: - Discretionary - Careful - Consensual - Respectful - Age appropriate - o Gender appropriate - All adults interacting with children must do so in open, public spaces.
+Examples of appropriate physical contact are: - Giving first aid - Supporting a child who have hurt themselves - Assisting with toileting for a young child - Non-intrusive gestures to comfort a child who is experiencing grief or distress, such as a hand on the upper arm or upper back - Non-intrusive touch (e.g. greeting or congratulating a child with a handshake or pat on the upper arm or back. - Staff should remember the importance of accompanying such touch with positive and encouraging words. - Staff should always seek a child's permission to make physical contact to assist a child with first aid or a minimal gesture of comfort. - Physical contact between individuals must be: - Discretionary - o Careful - Consensual - Respectful - Age appropriate - Gender appropriate - All adults interacting with children must do so in open, public spaces.
 If one-on-one meetings are necessary for educational or emergency purposes, they should be conducted in an area where the interaction can be observed, or in a room with the door left open and another adult is notified about the meeting. - All communication (verbal, written or digital) between adults and children should be transparent and about school or programme activities.
 Communication between adults and parents/guardians of children should also be transparent and done using the school's phone or email. - Adults will treat all children with respect and provide safe and supportive interactions that foster children's social, emotional and academic development. - Comply with all mandatory reporting procedures. - Cooperate fully with any investigation of misconduct or abuse of children. - Staff of Montessori School of Cayman will not transport children in their personal vehicles for any reason, unless there is an emergency or unless written consent is given by that child's parent.
-In the event that a child is to be transported by a member of staff, two staff members will be present to ensure the upmost safety and to avoid 1:1 situations. - Adults will not engage in bullying or any behaviour of that nature.
+In the event that a child is to be transported by a member of staff, two staff members will be present to ensure the upmost safety and to avoid 1:1 situations. - Adults will not engage in bullying or any behaviour of that nature. - Adults will not use or be under the influence of alcohol, tobacco, or other drugs in the presence of children or during regular school hours. - Adults will not give individual children gifts without the knowledge of the children's caregivers.